Low Potassium Diet {from a Renal Dietitian}

 Symptoms of High Potassium

-Unfortunately, symptoms of high potassium are not always experienced.
+Unfortunately, symptoms of high potassium do not always occur.

 However, here are some symptoms you may experience from high potassium: